k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/02_jobs_flow_and_status.md

 When running multiple Fabric nodes, Jobs can be allocated to different nodes.
 Once a new Job is deployed, each node competes to execute it.
 The Cassandra Optimistic Locking process ensures an agreement is reached between all nodes and that each Job is executed only once by the best candidate node at any given time.
 A running thread in each Fabric node checks whether a new Job has been deployed and if the Cassandra LiteWeight Transactions process has allocated the Job to it.
 The thread handles the processing and lifecycle of the Job.

-The following image displays 2 different examples whereby JOB1 is allocated to Node 2 according to its configurations:
+The following image displays two examples whereby JOB 1 is allocated to Node 2 according to its configurations:

 <img src="/articles/20_jobs_and_batch_services/images/02_jobs_and_batch_services_Nodes_Allocation.PNG">